Creating an Emma Signup Form to Opt-in Clients

 Note: See this topic for guidance on using the Forms feature to create an appointment request form!

 • Build a regular form: These are the most common forms, and they usually get embedded in websites or emails; see the Regular form section below.
+If you are creating a signup form to obtain SMS consent, you must select a Regular form.

 • Build a lightbox form: These forms are usually smaller in scope and appear as modals (pop-up windows); see the Lightbox form section below.